-You may be eligible for Tax Credits, Benefits and Incentives (see below), including the Disability Tax Credit and Registered Disability Savings Plans (see below).
+You may be eligible for Tax Credits, Benefits and Incentives (see below for some examples), including the Disability Tax Credit and Registered Disability Savings Plans (see below).
 If you have children, you and/or your children may be eligible for Child Benefits (see below).

 There may be other benefits available to you.
 Please see our: